NLnetLabs/krill-manual/source/publication-server.rst

                the responsibility to keep a public rsync and web server available at all times.

-               **Both nic.br and APNIC provide publication as a service to their members.**
+               **NIC.br, ARIN and APNIC provide publication as a service to their members.**

 Why run your own?